 How Much Does Cremation Cost?

 Even with these optional costs, cremation services are markedly cheaper than a traditional burial because it does not require a fancy casket, a large tombstone, embalming, or clothing for the deceased, which are costs that are usually required during a traditional burial.
+Some people purchase cremation jewelry.
+Or a specialized custom-made urn for ashes.
 Likewise, memorial services for people who are cremated don’t usually require a hearse or limousine, items that are favored by families planning a traditional burial.